 By: John Wolfinger

-The following reports are taken from our APD Zone 6, VaHi Beat 601 crime stats for the 2013 weeks of 44 and 45 (10/27-11/9).
+Thanks to our Zone 6 Commander, Major Peek, for finding more help for our crime analyst section, so that we can have our regular narrative incident reports from Zone 6 again.
+The following reports are taken from our APD Zone 6: http://atlantapd.org/Zone6.aspx.
+VaHi Beat 601 crime reports for the 5th and 6th weeks of 2014 (1/26- 2/8).
 These reports are not meant to scare anyone, but to raise your level of alertness as to what happens around us everyday.

 Commercial Robbery: No reported incidents from Beat 601.